qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

 In the :guilabel:`WMTS` tab you can select the layers you want to publish as WMTS and specify if you want to publish as PNG or JPEG.

+Under :guilabel:`Grids`, for each :ref:`restricted CRS <restricted_crs>`,
+you can indicate whether the tile matrices should be published and configure their top-left corner, minimum and maximum scales and the last level of the tile matrices.
+Note that for ``EPSG:3857`` and ``EPSG:4326`` CRS, only the last level of the tile matrices can be edited.

+You can also set a :guilabel:`Minimum scale` for the tiles display.

+If you enter a URL in the :guilabel:`Advertised URL` field, QGIS Server will advertise this specific URL in the WMTS GetCapabilities response.

 .. _figure_wmts_definitions:

 .. figure:: img/ows_server_wmts.png
    :align: center

    Definitions in the WMTS tab

-If you enter a URL in the :guilabel:`Advertised URL` field, QGIS Server will advertise this specific URL in the WMTS GetCapabilities response.

 WFS/OAPIF capabilities
 ----------------------